Russia hosts Afghan peace conference, hoping to boost talks - WTMJ

 He emphasized that it was important to quickly reach a peace deal “amid the deteriorating military-political situation” before the summer, when an upsurge in fighting is likely.

-The Taliban now want more prisoners released from Afghan prisons and their leaders removed from the U.N.’s so-called black list.

-The Taliban, who during their rule imposed a harsh brand of Islam on Afghanistan, now control about half of the country, and U.S. Secretary of State Antony Blinken has warned that it could make quick gains without U.S. and NATO troops.
+The Taliban, who during their rule imposed a harsh brand of Islam on Afghanistan, now control about half of the country.
+U.S. Secretary of State Antony Blinken has warned that the insurgents could make even more gains, without U.S. and NATO troops on the ground.

 Associated Press writer Kathy Gannon in Islamabad contributed to this report.